dompile/cli/docs/app-spec.md

 #### HTML Files (`.html`)

-- **Processing:** Include resolution, DOM templating, asset tracking
+- **Processing:** Include resolution, layout application, asset tracking
 - **Output:** Processed HTML with includes resolved
-- **Partials:** Files in `.components/` directory are treated as partials (not directly copied to output)
+- **Components:** Files in `.components/` directory are treated as partials (not directly copied to output)
+- **Layout Support:** Automatic layout or based on `data-layout` property on the pages root element

 #### Markdown Files (`.md`)

-- **Processing:** YAML frontmatter extraction, Markdown to HTML conversion with table support and code highlighting, layout application, include resolution, DOM templating if HTML is included in file
+- **Processing:** YAML frontmatter extraction, Markdown to HTML conversion with table support and code highlighting,  include resolution, layout application, DOM templating if HTML is included in file
 - **Output:** HTML files with same name
 - **Layout Support:** Automatic layout or based on frontmatter `layout` property